Weinstein neighbourhood theorems for stratified subspaces: Stratified differential spaces

 \begin{definition} A subset of a vector space is \textbf{conical} if it is invariant under multiplication by $t\in (0,1]$.
-A subset of a vector bundle is conical if the intersection of the subset with each fiber is conical. \end{definition}
+A subset of a vector bundle is conical if its intersection with each fiber is conical. \end{definition}